Ambassador of the People’s Republic of Bangladesh visits CFC

 Ambassador Riaz Hamidullah was alone in the meeting, while Ambassador Belal was accompanied by Ms. Annemarie den Tex, Legal Adviser to the Managing Director.

-Ambassador Belal also briefed Ambassador Riaz Hamidullah on the ongoing initiative on the formulation of a fund titled CIIF (Commodity Impact Investment Facility) and thereby enabling CFC to contribute more for alleviation of poverty.
-Once formed, CIIF could also be an avenue for Bangladesh to join this impact investment fund as an anchor investor.
+Ambassador Belal also briefed Ambassador Riaz Hamidullah on the ongoing initiative on the formulation of a fund titled CIIF (Commodity Impact Investment Facility) and thereby enabling CFC to contribute more to poverty alleviation.
+Once formed, the CIIF could also be an avenue for Bangladesh to join this impact investment fund as an anchor investor.

-Before taking leave, Ambassador Riaz Hamidullah assured that he will do his best to bring good project ideas from his country and the region as well as promoting the idea of impact investment as best as he could.
+Before taking leave, Ambassador Riaz Hamidullah assured that he will do his best to bring good project ideas from his country and the region, and to promote the idea of impact investing as best as he could.
 Ambassador Belal urged Ambassador Riaz Hamidullah to disseminate the information with business chambers, Ministries, and enterprises so that qualified SMEs/enterprises could submit quality projects from Bangladesh for consideration by the Executive Board of CFC, and to attend potential entrepreneurs from Bangladesh to attend the CFC webinar sessions arranged for potential applicants to the CFC call for proposals.

 Ambassador Belal felicitated Bangladesh for its impressive development credentials as well as its leadership globally to address the root causes of climate challenges.
 Ambassador Belal also briefed Ambassador Riaz Hamidullah about CFC’s formidable work experience with Bangladesh, particularly in the jute sector.
 CFC remains eager to do more work on jute as an alternative to plastic pollution.